 : If I might interrupt the xenophobic huffing and puffing for a moment, I am quite aware of the chronology of wars in our century.
 What you seem to be unaware of (and why you missed my point) is that "that word" did not become offensive in your lifetime.
 It has been offensive and unacceptable in polite company for far more than a century.
 Ergo (do I really need to spell this out?
 Probably...) you are either 150+ years old, or blissfully insensitive.
 (Perhaps both?)

 I think there is a third way...

 "[word removed in order to comply with Google's Publisher Policy]" did indeed become offensive earlier than the second world war, but it was more commonly appreciated in the United States where race has always been a central issue.

 It's possible that many people in the UK were not atuned to this.
 For one thing, there were very few black people in the UK until the 50's.
 Prior to that racism in the UK mainly expressed itself in the colonies.
 There is one famous story of how American comanders in WW II Manchester told local publicans to impose the colour bar because they were concerned about Black GI's dating local girls.
 The publicans imposed a colour bar, but of white American soldiers.

-Today the idea that the word "nigger" is offensive is widely understood in the UK and is not used much except by elderly people who are very out-of-touch or racists.
-Sadly people have come up with coded ways of expressing racist ideas - not the work "nigger" but the meaning is loud and clear.
+Today the idea that the word [word removed in order to comply with Google's Publisher Policy] is offensive is widely understood in the UK and is not used much except by elderly people who are very out-of-touch or racists.
+Sadly people have come up with coded ways of expressing racist ideas - not the work [word removed in order to comply with Google's Publisher Policy] but the meaning is loud and clear.
 In my experience this is true on both sides of the pond.